Sharronlav/ML----Classification/README.md

 ## 🏘️ Motivation and Introduction

-This is a classification project, we used multiple calssificatio models (RandomForestClassifier,GradientBoostingClassifier,DecisionTreeClassifier,XGBClassifier), while tuning XGBoost hyperparameters using GridSearch,RandomSearch and Bayesian optimization (Optuna).
+This is a classification project, we used multiple calssification models (RandomForestClassifier,GradientBoostingClassifier,DecisionTreeClassifier,XGBClassifier), while tuning XGBoost hyperparameters using GridSearch,RandomSearch and Bayesian optimization (Optuna).
 The value of adoption speed is determined by how quickly, if at all, a pet is adopted.
 The values are determined in the following way:

 0 - Pet was adopted on the same day as it was listed.